Australian Brumby Horse Register

 The ABHR will be awarding the Brumby from each State who competes in the most classes at all agricultural shows and horse breed shows.
 This includes not only Brumby classes, but any classes - even in the Unofficial rings!
-Winners will be announced at the completion of the show season and the winning brumby from each State will be awarded with an engraved trophy. - Please note that Brumby classes for GFHHA (Guy Fawkes Heritage Horse Assoc) are excluded from the ABHR Showcase Brumby Of The Year awards due to being restricted to GFHHA Brumbies only and not open to ABHR registered brumbies.
+Winners will be announced at the completion of the show season and the winning brumby from each State will be awarded with an embroidered rug - Please note that Brumby classes for GFHHA (Guy Fawkes Heritage Horse Assoc) are excluded from the ABHR Showcase Brumby Of The Year awards due to being restricted to GFHHA Brumbies only and not open to ABHR registered brumbies.

 Just fill in the details on your ABHR Showcase Brumby Of The Year card (one per show) and when you pay for your classes present it to be signed or stamped by the show staff and send it by post to the ABHR after the show.
 All cards must be received by the 30th of June.

 To download and print your ABHR Showcase Brumby Of The Year cards, please click here.